jl33-ai/1000-machine-learning-interview-questions/content/ZZ-Old/DSX-PLAN.md

 tags:
 - example-tag
 ---
+Naw.
+Resolve:
+- INDEX: Launch
+- README: About this book
+	- 50-50 train, test split.
+As in you can expect to spend half of this book learning things and half being tested on them.
+- Requirements.txt

+> [!check] The idea 🗝️
+> The idea is to...

 - [ ] QUESTIONS ARE NOW ##### HASHTAGS
 - [ ] ADD THE THING AT THE START OF EACH PAGE W/ TAGS AND TITLE
 - [ ] Figure out how to get *coloured CMU* serif on website